Mutual means for the common good.

 In theory societies are owned by their members.
 In reality directors seek to limit members’ rights to the annual vote only and even then they distort the documents so that members will vote in accordance with directors’ requirements.
 So, in effect, societies are owned by the directors.

 In theory building societies do not need to make excessive profits.
 In reality they do and directors may receive a bonus based mainly on profits.
-In theory directors’ bonuses may also be based partly on customer satisfaction.
-In reality there are very many dissatisfied customers but the big bonuses still get paid.
-The policies that determine exactly what each director receives in pay and bonuses are kept secret even though it is members who fund them.
+In theory directors’ bonuses may also be based partly on member satisfaction.
+In reality there are very many dissatisfied members but the big bonuses still get paid.
+The factors that determine exactly what each individual director receives in pay and bonuses are kept secret even though it is members who fund them.

 In theory the purpose of non-executive directors is to act as independent monitors of management, to have a thorough knowledge of how the society is being run and to represent the interests of members.
 In reality it is just another big pay cheque and another directorship to be added to their cv.

 Many building societies have branched out into a variety of different financial activities to increase the salaries and bonuses of directors.
 As a result members are treated as sources of profit rather than targets for benefit.
 Increasing profits has thus resulted in many undesirable schemes and methods that relieve members of their money.

 Mutuality provides no protection against unscrupulous directors.

 Changes to building society regulations introduced by Helen Liddell and Melanie Johnson (both ex-Treasury Secretaries) to make it more difficult for carpetbaggers have been partly successful in protecting the remaining societies but at the price of making directors less democratic and less accountable to their membership.